lu8aja/PicMercury/firmware/readme.md

 `punch Hello boy!\r\r\n This is a rather long message` _will punch a tape with this message_

-Configs
+Configs:

+Be careful if you set a time config too small as it will jam the paper and if you set the time too large it will consume a lot of current and may damage the solenoids.

 **cfg punch** _setting_ _value_

 Where:

 _setting_ = The setting to be displayed or changed

 _value_ = Is optional according to the setting, if omitted it will display the current value

 Settings:

 `on`  = Turns on the puncher

 `off` = Turns off the puncher

-	`mode` = Transcoding mode: 0 = ASCII / 1=ITA2 6 bits -> ITA2 / 2=ASCII -> ITA2 6 bits / 3 = ASCII -> ITA2
+`mode` = Transcoding mode: 0=ASCII / 1=ITA2 6 bits->ITA2 / 2=ASCII->ITA2 6 bits / 3=ASCII->ITA2.
+[Read more](transcoding.md)

 `time.punch` = Time in ms the punched should be punching the holes

 `time.gap1`  = Dead time in ms between punching and advancing

 `time.advance` = Time in ms the puncher should turn on the advance solenoid

 `time.gap2`  = Dead time between advance and the punch of the next character

 Example: